Elvio Salvori

-Elvio Salvori (born 3 June 1944 in Noventa di Piave) is an Italian professional football coach and a former player who played as a defender.
+Elvio Salvori (born 3 June 1944) is an Italian professional football coach and a former player who played as a defender.
 He currently manages the youth team of U.S. Triestina Calcio.

 Career

 Throughout his career, Salvori played 14 seasons (279 games, 12 goals) in the Italian Serie A, for Udinese Calcio, ACF Fiorentina, A.S.
 Roma, Atalanta B.C., U.S. Foggia and Ascoli Calcio 1898.